Audi Crooks: Personal life

 Crooks comes from an athletic family.
 Her father, Jimmie Crooks, starred at Fort Dodge Senior High School before playing college basketball at Mankato State and Southern Nazarene.
-He died in 2021.
-Her mother, Michelle Cook, is one of the all-time leading scorers for the Bishop Garrigan basketball team.
-Her uncle, Matt Vitzthum, is the offensive coordinator and quarterbacks coach at Grand Valley State.
+Crooks visited him every weekend in Fort Dodge until he died in 2021; she later got a tattoo on her right arm in his memory.
+Her mother, Michelle Cook (née Vitzthum), is one of the all-time leading scorers for the Bishop Garrigan basketball team.
+Crooks grew up playing basketball against her mother on a hoop in their driveway in Algona and honors both of her parents by wearing their No. 55 jersey.
+Lastly, her uncle, Matt Vitzthum, is the offensive coordinator and quarterbacks coach at Grand Valley State.